mwiater/gollamacli/README.md

   - `models`: A list of models to be managed by the tool for this host.
 - `debug`: A boolean value (`true` or `false`) that toggles debug mode.
 When enabled, performance metrics are displayed after each response.
 - `multimodel`: A boolean value (`true` or `false`) that toggles multimodel chat mode.
+- `systemprompt`: Sets a custom system prompt for all requests.
+When empty, the model's default system prompt is used.

 ## Usage